+Abstract.
 The properties of Turing's famous 'universal machine' has long sustained functionalist intuitions about the nature of cognition.
-Here, I show that there is a logical problem with standard functionalist arguments for multiple realizability.
+This paper shows that there is a logical problem with standard functionalist arguments for multiple realizability.
 These arguments rely essentially on Turing's powerful insights regarding computation.
-In addressing a possible reply to this criticism, I further argue that functionalism is not a useful approach for understanding what it is to have a mind.
-In particular, I show that the difficulties involved in distinguishing implementation from function make multiple realizability claims untestable and uninformative.
-As a result, I conclude that the role of Turing machines in philosophy of mind needs to be reconsidered.
+In addressing a possible reply to this criticism, it is further argued that functionalism is not a useful approach for understanding what it is to have a mind.
+In particular, it is shown that the difficulties involved in distinguishing implementation from function make multiple realizability claims untestable and uninformative.
+As a result, it is concluded that the role of Turing machines in philosophy of mind needs to be reconsidered.